AlfrescoArchive/support-acs-docker/README.md

 Answer:

-Your content and index are located in a “data volume” in when the “stack” is started using command “/scs.sh” ommiting options $6 and $7 (ommiting $6 and $7 is ommiting any preferate location).
+Your content and index are located in a “data volume” when the “stack” is started using command “/scs.sh” ommiting options $6 and $7 (ommiting $6 and $7 is ommiting any preferate location).
 Data volume are containers dedicated to data storage.
 The choice made in this project is to not run data volumes, they are created using the "docker create" command.
 To understand more about data volumes, please refer to [docker volumes](https://docs.docker.com/userguide/dockervolumes/)

 Assume that you have a running stack: